 A History of the Fellowship Program

 In collaboration with local historian William S. Worley, the Francis Family Foundation published a book about the history of the Parker B. Francis Fellowship program in 2006.
 The books contains, among other things, a look back at the origins of the Puritan Bennett Corporation, as well as highlighting numerous Fellows, whose pursuit of excellence in research has made the Fellowship program second only to the National Institute of Health in the funding of pulmonary research.
-All formers Mentors, Fellows and Scientific Council members were sent a copy of the book.
+All former Mentors, Fellows and Scientific Council members were sent a copy of the book.
 A limited number of books remain.
-If you are interested in obtaining a copy, please contact Shari Hockenbery at email@example.com.
+If you are interested in obtaining a copy, please contact Shari Hockenbery, CMP, at firstname.lastname@example.org.

 A Family Legacy

 Today, the Parker B. Francis Fellowship program continues to support outstanding investigators planning careers in pulmonary research and awards Fellowships in fields related to lung biology and pulmonary disease.
 Under the direction of Dr. Thomas R. Martin, Fellowship grants are made for three years and enable a deserving investigator to devote the majority of his or her professional effort to lung-related research.

 The Parker B. Francis Fellowship Program continues to be a bright light of success in an otherwise gray economy.
 Program Director, Thomas R. Martin, M.D., and Program Administrator Deborah Snapp, conducted a survey in 2009 of former PBF Fellows in years 1976 - 2009.
 The results of the survey, which are included here for review, highlight the enormous boost in career trajectory PBF Fellows enjoy.
 In addition, the survey shows that following the Fellowship, former Fellows tend to not only stay in the field of research, while bringing in millions of dollars in research grants, but also advance medical treatment based on the impact of the research.